IHE/QRPH.mADX/input/pagecontent/volume-1.md

 ### 1:06.2.1 Validate mADX Message Option

-The Content Creator or Content Consumer Actors, **SHALL** be grouped with the Content Data Structure Consumer, the SVCM Terminology Consumer and the mCSD Care Services Updates Consumer if the Validate mADX Message Option is used, which includes the Retrieve Indicator Definition [QRPH-59] transaction.
+The Content Creator or Content Consumer Actors, **SHALL** be grouped with the Content Data Structure Consumer, the SVCM Terminology Consumer and the mCSD Care Services Updates Consumer if the Validate mADX Message Option is used, which includes the Retrieve Aggregate Report Definition [QRPH-59] transaction.

 <a name="required-groupings"> </a>

 ## 1:06.3 mADX Required Actor Groupings

-There are no Required Actor Groupings defined except in the Validate mADX Message Option where the Content Creator or Content Consumer Actors, **SHALL** be grouped with the Content Data Structure Consumer, the SVCM Terminology Consumer and the mCSD Care Services Updates Consumer as indicated in Section 1:06.2.1.
+There are no Required Actor Groupings defined except in the Validate mADX Message Option where the Content Creator or Content Consumer Actors, **SHALL** be grouped with the Content Data Structure Consumer, the SVCM Terminology Consumer and the mCSD Care Services Update Consumer as indicated in Section 1:06.2.1.

 <p id ="t1:06.3-1" class="tableTitle">Table 1:06.3-1: Actor Groupings</p>